A sensitivity-based method for bilevel optimization problems: Theoretical analysis and computational performance: The Sensitivity-Based Solution Method

-Then the MPCC stationarity with respect to $y$ \eqref{eq:MPCC_stat_y} and with respect to $\lambda$ \eqref{eq:MPCC_stat_lambda} is equivalent to the adjoint system \eqref{eq:adjoint_system}.
-The MPCC stationarity condition with respect to $x$ \eqref{eq:MPCC_stat_x}, combined with the identity \eqref{eq:adjoint-equality}, which follows from the other stationarity conditions, directly yields the implicit problem's stationarity condition \eqref{eq:UL-stationarity}.
-Complementarity and dual feasibility are inherited from the MPCC \mbox{S--stationarity} sign rules.
-Hence $(\bar{x}, \bar{\mu})$ is a KKT point of the implicit problem \eqref{eq:Implicit_BLP}. \end{proof}
+Since $\bar{\pi}_A \geq 0$ and $\bar{\Lambda}_A$ has strictly positive diagonal entries, $\bar{w} \geq 0$, so the sign rules are preserved.
+The MPCC stationarity conditions with respect to $y$ \eqref{eq:MPCC_stat_y} and with respect to $\lambda$ \eqref{eq:MPCC_stat_lambda}, together with \eqref{eq:w_construction}, are equivalent to the adjoint system \eqref{eq:adjoint_system}.
+The MPCC stationarity condition with respect to $x$ \eqref{eq:MPCC_stat_x}, combined with the identity \eqref{eq:adjoint-equality}, which follows from the adjoint system, directly yields the implicit problem's stationarity condition \eqref{eq:UL-stationarity}.
+Feasibility and complementarity transfer directly.
+Hence $(\bar{x},\bar{\mu})$ is a KKT point of the implicit problem \eqref{eq:Implicit_BLP}.